 The Pittsburgh Alumni Chapter has oversight of six undergraduate chapters in Western PA and Northern West Virginia.
 The Beta Epsilon Chapter, now housed at the University of Pittsburgh, was chartered on September 19, 1937 at Duquesne University.
 The following chapters branch off of Beta Epsilon: Epsilon Chi (West Virginia University), Zeta Eta (California University of Pennsylvania), Lambda Upsilon (Indiana University of Pennsylvania), Mu Phi (Clarion University), and Nu Zeta (Edinboro University).

-Pittsburgh Alumni Chapter proudly recognizes the achievements of several local brothers.
+Pittsburgh Alumni Chapter proudly recognizes the achievements of local brothers.
 Lt.
-Col. George N. Charlton, Jr., and Eric S. Morris are recipients of the Elder Watson Diggs Award.
+Col. George N. Charlton, Jr., (Chapter Invisible) and Eric S. Morris are recipients of the Elder Watson Diggs Award.
 The Elder Watson Diggs Award is the highest honor bestowed upon a member of the fraternity for meritorious achievement.